Nominees ATR Board 2024-2026

 Dr. Kerstin Treydte, WSL, Switzerland

-As an ATR member since its foundation, and associated board member over the past years I enjoyed collaboration and exchange among the enthusiastic and active board team.
-As secretary I will thoroughly take care of the Association affairs, formal and informal documentation of Board activities, and communication with members and the public.
+I am happy to stand for election as Secretary of the ATR board.
+As an ATR member since its foundation, Secretary and associated board member over the past years I enjoyed collaboration and exchange among the enthusiastic and active board team.
+As secretary I would continue to thoroughly taking care of the Association affairs, formal and informal documentation of Board activities, and communication with members and the public.
 Besides, together with a well-established team of ATR members I will continue organizing the European Dendroecological Fieldweek as an educational and exchange platform for early career researchers, and foster links between ATR and EGU.

 Treasurer